polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Discontinued Uses

-You may begin using the software to compete with a good or service that the licensor stops providing, unless the licensor documents that line of business with a plain-text line beginning with `Licensor Line of Business:` provided with the software.
+You may begin using the software to compete with a product that the licensor stops providing, unless the licensor documents that line of business with a plain-text line beginning with `Licensor Line of Business:` provided with the software.
 For example:

 > Licensor Line of Business: YoyodyneCMS Content Management System (http://example.com/cms)